aseichter2007/ImageMirrorConqueror/ReadMe.md

 HKEY_CLASSES_ROOT\Directory\shell\Mirror jpgs, pngs

 ## Notes
+- This is a lossy conversion with jpg images.
+If you flip excessively, you may degrade your images.
+Flip Copies.
 - These scripts are intended for use on a Windows operating system.
 Tested working on windows 10.
 - I couldn't find a simple solution anywhere, so I figured it out.

 ## Contributing